Tech-at-DU/React-Redux-Timers-Tutorial/P01-Getting-Started/content.md

 slug: react-redux-timers-getting-started
 ---

-# Getting Started

 The goal of this section is to install the tools you will need to complete the tutorial.

-## Editor - Atom
+# Editor

 You will need a code editor of some kind.
-I will recommend using Atom.
-You can download it for free [here](https://atom.io).
+I will recommend using [VS Code](https://code.visualstudio.com/download) or [Atom](https://atom.io).

+> [action]
+>
+> Download one of the above editors (or another of your choice) to use in the tutorial

-## Command Line Tools NPM
+# Command Line Tools NPM

 Node package Manager is a tool for managing file dependancies.

+> [action]
+>
-Follow the instructions [here](https://www.npmjs.com/package/npm) and install the version for your computer system.
+> Follow the instructions [here](https://www.npmjs.com/package/npm) and install the version for your computer system.